‘I can do all things through Christ who strengthens me’ Philippians 4:13

 We are booking in Nursery places for September onwards, so if you are interested, or know of anyone who is interested, reserve your place by contacting Miss Callander in the school office at bursar@banks-methodist.lancs.sch.uk or 01704 227323.

-Attendance
+Attention to Attendance

 If your child(ren) is ill and not attending school it is important that you inform school by 9:15am.
 If the phone is engaged, please leave a message using option 1 (reporting a pupil absence) or email bursar@banks-methodist.lancs.sch.uk.

-After School Clubs for Summer Term 1
+After School Clubs for After Half Term (Summer Term 2)

 Friday mornings will be Active Club with Mr Draper, where children will be encouraged to keep moving for 20-25 minutes whilst getting some morning fresh air and socialising with their friends 8:15am.